BCG Matrix Analysis: The Four Quadrants Explained

 How to run a BCG analysis in 6 steps

 Apple is the ideal BCG subject because, unlike a single-product startup, it runs five reported segments across markets at very different stages.
-In its fiscal Q2 2026 results (reported April 2026), Apple posted $111.2B in revenue, up 16.6% year over year.
+In its fiscal Q3 2026 results (reported July 30, 2026), Apple posted $109.4B in revenue, up 16% year over year, with $29.8B in net income and a 50.1% gross margin.
 Here is where each segment lands:

 Read quadrant by quadrant: